Xeno (series): Games

 Xenogears was released for the PlayStation in 1998 in Japan and North America.
 Set in an alien world with warring rival human empires, the protagonist Fei Fong Wong is drawn into the battle against Deus, an ancient machine weapon worshiped as a god.
 The gameplay features turn-based combat on foot and inside large bipedal mechs called "Gears".
 Originally planned as part of a six-episode story, Xenogears represented the fifth episode in the saga.
 Xenogears is owned by Square Enix.

 The Xenosaga series consists of a main trilogy of role-playing games for the PlayStation 2, as well as spin-off titles that form part of the main narrative.
 The games were released between 2002 and 2006.
 The Xenosaga trilogy boast similar gameplay to Xenogears, although the balance of story and gameplay underwent drastic revisions for the second game.
 As with Xenogears, Xenosaga was planned as a six-episode story, but was cut down to a trilogy due to various factors.
 Xenosaga is not a direct continuation or prequel to Xenogears despite similarities, instead being a spiritual successor.
 The Xenosaga series is owned by Bandai Namco Entertainment.

-Xenoblade Chronicles currently spans four games: the original game (2010), the spiritual successor Xenoblade Chronicles X (2015), Xenoblade Chronicles 2 (2017) along with its expansion Xenoblade Chronicles 2: Torna – The Golden Country (2018) and Xenoblade Chronicles 3 (2022).
+Xenoblade Chronicles currently spans four games: the original game (2010), the spiritual successor Xenoblade Chronicles X (2015), Xenoblade Chronicles 2 (2017), and Xenoblade Chronicles 3 (2022), as well as expansions for the latter two titles.
 The games employ an action-based battle system, incorporating cooldown abilities and quick-time commands.
 Xenoblade Chronicles X also incorporates traversal using giant mechs known as Skells.
 While Xenoblade Chronicles adopts a story-driven design, Xenoblade Chronicles X uses a non-linear structure within an open world.
-No direct story connection exist between Xenoblade Chronicles and Xenoblade Chronicles X. The Skells were also a deliberate callback to the Gears of Xenogears.
+The Skells were also a deliberate callback to the Gears of Xenogears.
 The Xenoblade series is owned by Nintendo and its subsidiary Monolith Soft.